jannislehmann/csgo-tools/README.md

 When a new demoparser version gets released, the tool will automatically reparse demos, which were parsed with an older version.
 Therefore, new statistiscs will also be added for older demos.
 This, however, requires the demos to be permanently persisted.

+After a demo has been parsed, the result will be posted to a configured Discord channel.

 ## REST API

 The REST api serves basic match and player stats via the following routes.